pfnegrini/install-opencv/README.md

 sane in config.sh.

 ### Provides
-* FFMPEG from source (x264, fdk-aac, libvpx, libopus)
+* FFMPEG from source (x264, fdk-aac, libvpx, libopus) or PPA
 * OpenCV from source
     * TBB works now thanks to an answer after reporting the problem as a [bug](http://code.opencv.org/issues/3900).
 The suggested cmake arguments worked.